 As mentioned, the traditional Annapurna Circuit begins in Besisahar and ends in Birethanti.
 In between, the trail wanders through Khudi, Jagat, Manang, Marpha, Tatopani, and numerous other villages and towns, providing a real sense of what it is like to live in the Himalaya.
 This is part of its appeal as well, giving trekkers a chance to immerse themselves in the mountain culture that has existed there for centuries.

 There have been some travelers who have lamented the fact that a busy road now runs through much of the Annapurna region, with cynics saying that it has ruined the trekking route forever.
 While it is true that a road now exists there, much of the path still stays well away from it and some portions have been rerouted to avoid the traffic as well.
 At the end of the day, this is still one of the best hikes in the world and most adventure travelers won't come away disappointed.

 Whether or not you hire a guide for your Annapurna Circuit excursion comes down to personal preference.
 If you are an experienced backpacker who enjoys going it alone, and are looking to save a bit of money, then a guide isn't really necessary.
 The trail is easy to follow, it's hard to get lost, and there are plenty of places to resupply along the way.
 For those that know what they are doing, it is a fairly straight forward trek.

 On the other hand, if you're looking to get the full experience, a guide can come in very handy.
 Not only will he or she ensure that you stay safe on the trail, they'll also be able to answer questions for you along the way.
-They can also help translate conversations with locals offer insights into the best places to stay or eat, and help you to avoid stick situations.
-From time to time trekkers can encounter less scrupulous individuals along the trail and a good guide can help smooth over those situations.
+They can also help translate conversations with locals, offer insights into the best places to stay and eat, and help you to avoid potentially sticky situations.
+From time to time trekkers can meet less-then scrupulous individuals along the trail and a good guide can help smooth over those encounters.